-Three USFK affiliated individuals tested positive for COVID-19 after arriving in South Korea between Sept.
-27 and 29.
+Two USFK service members and one Department of Defense civilian contractor tested positive for COVID-19 after arriving in South Korea between Aug.
+5 and 15.

 USFK has not had an internal positive COVID-19 case since mid-April.

-All three individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys and Kunsan Air Base.
+One individual tested positive on their first mandatory COVID-19 test prior to entering quarantine, and another individual who initially tested negative on his first test later developed symptoms and retested positive.
+A third individual tested positive on the second test required to exit mandatory quarantine.
+All have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys or Osan Air Base.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.